Business Incentives

 Historic Preservation

-Bellingham is home to a variety of beautiful historic buildings, and the greenest building is the one that already exists.
+Bellingham is home to a variety of beautiful historic buildings, and the most sustainable building is one that already exists.
 To preserve our community’s history and further support sustainable development, we offer special incentives for historic preservation, including:

-• Special Valuation Tax Exemption Program: If your building is listed on the National or Local Register of Historic Places, you might qualify for a 10-year property tax reduction.
+• Special Valuation Tax Exemption: If your building is listed on the National or Local Register of Historic Places, you might qualify for a 10-year property tax reduction.

 • Building Code Flexibility: City permit staff have been trained in the application of the International Existing Building Code, which allows for flexibility in code requirements.